TsT, black holes, and $T\bar T + J\bar T + T\bar J$: TsT and irrelevant deformations

 The top vertex in the outer layer of fig.~\ref{fig:triangle} describes the deformation of the string worldsheet theory.
-Generalizing previous studies \cite{Giveon:2017nie,Apolo:2018qpq,Chakraborty:2018vja}, the authors of~\cite{Apolo:2019zai} proposed that the holographic description of single-trace deformations generated by two $U(1)$ currents~\eqref{cftdef} corresponds to an instantaneous deformation of the worldsheet action that is given by \eq{ \frac{\p S_{\textrm{WS}}}{\p {\check \mu}} = -4 \int { j}_{(m)} \wedge {j}_{({\bar m})}, } where $\check \mu$ is a dimensionless parameter, while ${j}_{(m)}$ and ${j}_{({\bar{m}})}$ are the Noether currents that generate the $U(1)$ symmetries on the deformed worldsheet action $S_{\textrm{WS}}$.
-The worldsheet currents ${j}_{(m)}$ and ${j}_{({\bar{m}})}$ are in one-to-one correspondence with the Noether currents $J_{(m)}$ and $J_{(\bar m)}$ of the deformed field theory, since they generate the same $U(1)$ symmetries.
+Generalizing previous studies \cite{Giveon:2017nie,Apolo:2018qpq,Chakraborty:2018vja}, the authors of~\cite{Apolo:2019zai} proposed that the holographic description of single-trace deformations generated by two $U(1)$ currents~\eqref{cftdef} corresponds to an instantaneous deformation of the worldsheet action that is given by \eq{ \frac{\p S_{\textrm{WS}}}{\p {\check \mu}} = -\frac{1}{\pi} \int { j}_{(m)} \wedge {j}_{({\bar m})}, } where $\check \mu$ is a dimensionless parameter, while ${j}_{(m)}$ and ${j}_{({\bar{m}})}$ are the Noether currents that generate the $U(1)$ symmetries on the deformed worldsheet action $S_{\textrm{WS}}$.\footnote{When written as 1-forms, we adopt the convention that the worldsheet Noether currents are given by $j_{(m)} \equiv 2 j^a_{(m)} \gamma_{ab} dz^b$ where $\gamma_{ab}$ and $z^a$ are the worldsheet metric and coordinates, and $j^a_{(m)}$ is given in \eqref{noethervector}.} The worldsheet currents ${j}_{(m)}$ and ${j}_{({\bar{m}})}$ are in one-to-one correspondence with the Noether currents $J_{(m)}$ and $J_{(\bar m)}$ of the deformed field theory, since they generate the same $U(1)$ symmetries.

 For example, in the $T\bar T$ deformation, the Noether current $J_{(x)}$ generates a translation along the boundary coordinate $x$.
 Using the holographic dictionary, $x$ corresponds to a target space coordinate $u$ in the AdS$_3$ part of the bulk spacetime.
 Hence, the worldsheet Noether current $j_{(u)}$ generates shifts of the target space coordinate $u$.
 Similarly, the boundary lightcone coordinate $\bar x$ is identified with the $\bar u$ coordinate of AdS$_3$ such that $J_{(\bar x)}$ in \eqref{cftdef} corresponds to $j_{(\bar u)}$ in \eqref{wsdef}.
 We can also consider a shift along one of the coordinates $X^n$ of the internal manifold $S^3\times T^4$ which is generated by the worldsheet current $j_{(n)}$.
 In the dual field theory side, this worldsheet current corresponds to a Noether current $J_{(n)}$ that generates a global $U(1)$ transformation.
 The dictionary relating the field theory \eqref{cftdef} and worldsheet \eqref{wsdef} deformations is thus \eqsp{ T\bar T&: \qquad \ell J_{(x)} \leftrightarrow j_{(u)},\qquad \ell J_{(\bar x)} \leftrightarrow j_{(\bar u)},\qquad \mu = \ell^2 \check\mu ,\\ J\bar T&: \qquad \phantom{\ell} J_{(n)} \leftrightarrow j_{(n)},\qquad \ell J_{(\bar x)} \leftrightarrow j_{(\bar u)},\qquad \mu = \ell \check\mu, } where $\ell$ is the AdS scale.
 Note that in this identification the normalization of the currents should be fixed appropriately.
 In particular, the $U(1)$ current $J_{(n)}$ in the boundary field theory is assumed to be canonically normalized such that the coordinate $X^n$ in the bulk satisfies $X^n \sim X^n + 2\pi$.
 Furthermore, we note that the factor of $\ell$ between the field theory and worldsheet currents in \eqref{dictionary} comes from our conventions where the boundary coordinates $(x,\bar x)$ are dimensionful while those in the bulk $(u, \bar u)$ are dimensionless so that $(x, \bar x) = (\ell u, \ell \bar u)$.